jenkinsci/pipeline-model-definition-plugin/EXTENDING.md

 * *Method*: POST
 * *Content-Type*: application/x-www-form-urlencoded
 * *Parameters*: `jenkinsfile` - the `Jenkinsfile` contents
-* *Info*: Takes a `Jenkinsfile` and validates its syntax, semantics, steps, parameters etc on the Jenkins master.
+* *Info*: Takes a `Jenkinsfile` and validates its syntax, semantics, steps, parameters etc on the Jenkins controller.
 * *Returns*: JSON with a `result` field that will either be `success` or `failure`.
 If `failure`, there'll be an additional array in the `errors` field of the error messages encountered.

 ### Validation of JSON representation